-Behavior of some metals against an HCl solution.
+Behavior of some metals before a solution of HCI.
 Influence of pH and complex formation on redox reactions.
 Construction of galvanic cells.
 Electrolysis.

-18. Practice 14: Photovoltaic energy, chemical and physical aspects related to the design of efficient solar cells.
+18. Practice 14: Photovoltaic Energy, chemical and physical aspects related to the design of efficient solar cells.